w3c/aria-practices/live-regions.md

 </div>
 ```
 When a contact comes online, it is added to the list, and users of assistive technology are informed of the addition without disrupting their current task.
 Similarly when a user goes offline.
 If a contact changes their display name, the text change would also be announced.

+Note that additions and removals in the accessibility tree can happen due to changes to the DOM tree or changes to the applied CSS.
+For example, changing the CSS `display` property to `none` causes the element to be removed from the accessibility tree.
+See the <a href="#accessibility-tree">Accessibility tree</a> section for more details.

 ### `aria-atomic`